 Since the generic identifier is resolved within or before the compiler front-end, it does not affect the existing sophisticated optimization and code generation within the compiler back-end.

-Thus, it can be said that generic identifier mechanism is a feature that combines convenience and performance for users.
+Thus, it can be said that the generic identifier mechanism is a feature that combines convenience and performance for users.
 Whereas library providers who create specific procedures and publish them as a generic identifier still face a major challenge: combinational explosion.
 As programmers attempt to generalize the types and ranks of library procedures, the number of specific subprograms can grow enormously, into the tens or hundreds.
 For example, to define a function whose argument variable has any arithmetic type (integer, real or complex with any kind parameter) and any rank (0 through 15 in standard), the programmer must write totally more than 100 specific function subprograms.
 Even if such a huge number of specific subprograms could be written using clever editors and tools, maintaining and improving such a number of versions is error-prone and a waste of time.

 This paper proposes an extension of the generic identifier mechanism to easily define large numbers of specific procedures.
 Instead of writing a large number of subprograms, the user only needs to write a generic subprogram that defines multiple specific procedures.